 The lives and experiences of students, families, faculty and professional staff who identify as first-generation are the subject of increased attention in higher education across the United States.
 The success of programs, initiatives, and interventions mostly focus on measurable student “outcomes” but may often miss the complicated narratives of aspiration, sacrifice, accomplishment and identity work first-generation students, families, faculty, staff and communities navigate.
 Portraiture can make visible the triumphs and challenges of being first in the family in higher educational spaces.
-This juried exhibition features works that highlight the first-generation college experience through portraiture made in a variety of media, including painting, drawing, sculpture, photography, printmaking, textiles, video, performance, and time-based media.
+This juried exhibition invites artists to submit works that interpret the first-generation college experience through portraiture and welcomes portraits made in a variety of media, including painting, drawing, sculpture, photography, printmaking, textiles, video, performance, and time-based media.

 - Subject of the work must identify as first-generation (A first-generation college student is the first member of their family to attend college or a student whose parents/guardians may have some college but have not attained a baccalaureate degree in the U.S.)

 - Each artist may enter up to three works.

 - Submissions must be entered through CAFÉ and should include: artist statement, images/media of piece, artist bio and entry fee.